jamjammmm/portfolio/README.md

 Slot Machine Project: Gambling is an addiction that many struggle with.
 With this program, the gambling addiction can be satisfied without any financial repercussions.
 This program features a digital slot machine that awards credits based on what you roll.
 This program demonstrates usage of the "random" library, a list, and boolean statements.

 Tetris Score Project: When a player finishes a game, they receive a score based on their performance.
 Using this program, users are able to determine whether they have received the newest high score or not.
 This project demonstrates how to use the "return" statement while utilizing loops, boolean statements, and a list.

+To Do List Project: Many people struggle with organization, but with this program, users can easily add items or tasks into the program to generate a list that can be altered.
+This project demonstrates usage of a "while" loop, boolean statements, a list, string concatenation, and the "append" and "remove" command.